 Using WordPress With Google

-Like many website owners, you probably would like your web pages to get indexed very quickly and rank well in Google.
+Like most website owners, you probably would like your website to get indexed very quickly and rank as close to #1 as possible in Google’s search engine.

 - Google Search Console (formerly called Webmaster Tools)